Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 Recommended Tools & Docs-as-Code Workflow

-- CI: GitHub Actions to run build + snippet validation on PRs and scheduled runs.
+- Continuous Integration: GitHub Actions to run build + snippet validation on PRs and scheduled runs.

 - Localization: Crowdin or Lokalise integrated with repo for extracted strings.